25. November 2016

 In order to be considered for a Deutschlandstipendium, social commitment and special personal achievements are taken into account in addition to first-class grades.
 In addition to performance, personality also counts, which in turn gives young talents the opportunity to achieve educational success regardless of their social background.

 The majority of all Deutschlandstipendium scholarship holders are involved in voluntary work.
 This also applies to this year's HSZG scholarship holders.
 Fabian Hilger (23) is a KIA student in the field of mechanical engineering.
 In his spare time, he works as a lifeguard.
 He is being sponsored by the Aukom association in the 2016/2017 academic year.
 Max Hollan (23) also works as a lifeguard.
 The KIApro mechanical engineering student, who is sponsored by TRUMPF Sachsen GmbH, is also involved in the volunteer fire department and the German Red Cross.
-EUROIMMUN AG will be supporting molecular biotechnology student Reni Kitte in the future.
+EUROIMMUN AG will support molecular biotechnology student Reni Kitte in the future.
 The 25-year-old is involved in clubs and was a member of the refugee aid working group at the HSZG.

 "I would like to study successfully and at the same time not give up my social commitment.
 The Deutschlandstipendium scholarship gives me and all the other scholarship holders the freedom we need to do this," says Alina Egorova.
 The 22-year-old student of economics and languages will in future be supported by MPs Michael Kretschmer, Stephan Meyer and Octavian Ursu.